Azerbaijani name: Clan surnames

 Certain surnames derives from clan names of old nobility such as Safavi, Bakikhanov and others.
 Most of these were already adopted by nobility in early stages of Russian Empire domination in Caucasus.
-Older surnames also have suffix -ski like Shikhlynski or Hajinsky.
-Others mostly incorporate noble titles like bey or khan with addition of suffixes like -ov or -li (for instance, Rustamkhanli or Amirkhanov).
+Older surnames also have suffix -ski like Shikhlinski, Hajinski, Hamidlinski, Arablinski, etc. Others mostly incorporate noble titles like bey or khan with addition of suffixes like -ov or -li (for instance, Rustamkhanli or Amirkhanov).

 Profession surnames

 Such surnames were historically derived from profession of progenitor of family.
 For example, Sarkarov would mean that progenitor of family was a tax collector.

 Toponymic surnames

 This type of surnames are made up with person's birthplace.
 For example, Seyid Azim Shirvani was born in Shirvan.

 Suffixes

 Besides -ov and -yev, there are other surname suffixes: -li4, -zadeh, -soy and -gil.
-Adopted from Slavic naming customs, -ov/-yev is gender specific suffix (for females, these would be -ova/-yeva.
+Adopted from Slavic naming customs, -ov/-yev is gender specific suffix (for females, these would be -ova/-yeva).
 However, the rest are unisex.
 Least popular and relatively new suffixes are -soy and -gil.
 Patronymic names can also be converted into surnames.
 For example, if desired, Ali Huseyn oghlu (meaning Huseyn's son Ali) can be converted into full name like Ali Huseynoghlu but his descendants will carry surname Huseynoghlu as well, even if their father is not named Huseyn.